andrenormanlang/vanilla-react-comics-db-assignment/README.md

 ## Description

-This is a no bullshit comic book database.
+This is a no bullshit comic book management web app.
 You can add, edit, delete and view all the comics in the database.
 The front-end is built with React, Vanilla Javascript & SASS and the back-end is built with Node.js and Express.
 The database consists of a simple JSON file in order to store the data.

 ## Installation